15five/python-circleci-package-boilerplate/README.md

 ## To Use:
 1. Copy Repo
 2. Replace all instances of "python-package-boilerplate" with your package name
-3. Replace "healthchecks-manager" folder name with package name.
+3. Replace "healthchecks_manager" folder name with package name.
 Do search/replace as well.
 4. Replace code & tests
 5. Ask devops to register project w/ circleci